catlee/aosa-volume2/raw/mailman/mailman.rst

 radical redesign in Mailman 3 to make them more efficient and to expand their flexibility.

-**[XXX pick up second draft pass from here - Barry]**

 One of John's earliest design decisions was how to represent a mailing list object inside the system.
-Naturally, he chose a Python class, with attributes and methods to represent the configuration and operations of the mailing list.
-In fact, he structured the code in a clever way: by using multiple inheritance, each mixin class provided a related set of operations and parameters.
-This made it really easy to add entirely new functionality.
-By grafting on a new mixin class, the core ``MailList`` class could easily accommodate something new and cool.
+For this central data type, he chose a Python class with multiple base classes, each of which implements a small part of the mailing list's responsibility.
+These cooperating base classes, called *mixin classes* were a clever way to organize the code so that it was easy to add entirely new functionality.
+By grafting on a new mixin base class, the core ``MailList`` class could easily accommodate something new and cool.
-**[Will readers know what a mixin class is? - Amy]** **[Good question - I can address this in the next draft pass - Barry]**

-For example, in Mailman 2, when we wanted to add an auto-responder, we just created a mixin to hold the data specific to that feature, and they would get automatically initialized when a new mailing list was created.
+For example, to add an auto-responder to Mailman 2, a mixin class was created that held the data specific to that feature, which would get automatically initialized when a new mailing list was created.
+The mixin class also provided the methods necessary to support the auto-responder feature.

-This structure was even more useful when it came to the question of persistence.
-Obvious, we would have to somehow store the state of a mailing list on disk to preserve it when Mailman was stopped and started.
-Another of John's early design decisions was to use pickles here too.
-The ``MailList``'s state was stored in a file called ``config.pck``, which was just the pickled representation of the ``MailList``'s dictionary.
+This structure was even more useful when it came to the question of persistence.  *Persistence* is the storage and retrieval of program state in order to preserve it between stops and starts.
+Another of John's early design decisions was to use Python *pickles* ``MailList`` state persistence.
+*Pickling* is a Python technology for serializing an object's state to a byte stream, and *unpickling* is deserializing this byte stream back into a live object.
+By storing these byte streams in a file, Python programs gain low cost persistence.

+In Mailman 2, the ``MailList`` object's state is stored in a file called ``config.pck``, which is just the pickled representation of the ``MailList`` object's dictionary.
 Every Python object has an attribute dictionary called ``__dict__``.
 Saving a mailing list object then was just a matter of pickling its ``__dict__`` to a file, and loading it just involved reading the pickle from the file and reconstituting its ``__dict__``.

-Thus, when we added a new mixin class to implement some new functionality, all the attributes of the mixin were automatically pickled and unpickled appropriately.
-The only extra work we had to do was to maintain a *schema version number* to automatically upgrade older mailing list objects when new features were added.
+Thus, when a new mixin class was added to implement some new functionality, all the attributes of the mixin were automatically pickled and unpickled appropriately.
+The only extra work we had to do was to maintain a *schema version number* to automatically upgrade older mailing list objects when new attributes were added via the mixin, since the pickled representation of older ``MailList`` objects would be missing the new attributes.

-As cool as this was, both the mixin architecture and pickle persistence eventually crumbled under their own weight.
+As convenient as this was, both the mixin architecture and pickle persistence eventually crumbled under their own weight.
 Site administrators often requested ways to access the mailing list configuration variables via external, non-Python systems.
 But the pickle protocol is entirely